-Hospitalization rates due to alcohol/substance use, mental health and suicide/self-intentional injury were examined.
-Localities in the service had higher hospitalization rates due to substance use, mental health and suicide/self-intentional injury compared to Virginia rates.
+Hospitalization rates due to alcohol/substance use, mental health and suicide/self-intentional injury were examined and it was found that localities in the service area had higher hospitalization rates related to these causes than did the Commonwealth as a whole.

 Mental health is becoming an increasing health concern for both adolescents and adults.
-Between 2018-2020, the adult mental health rate per 10,000 population is highest in Norfolk and Chesapeake.
+Between 2018 and 2020, the adult mental health rate per 10,000 population was highest in Chesapeake.
 Sentara also examined emergency department visits for 2021 to gain a better understanding of the mental health crisis communities have been facing during the COVID-19 pandemic.
-In 2021, the SLH emergency department saw a patient frequency of 1,820 for people aged 18+ with a behavioral health diagnosis.
-Of the 1,820 visits 23.0% presented with suicidal ideations and 7.8% with major depressive disorder.
+In 2021, the SPAH emergency department saw a patient frequency of 1,071 for people, aged 18+, with a behavioral health diagnosis.
+Of the 1,071 visits, 22.8% presented with suicidal ideations and 9.2% with major depressive disorder.

-The adolescent mental health rate was highest in Norfolk and Virginia Beach, followed by Chesapeake.
+The adolescent suicide rate was highest in Virginia Beach.
 "In early 2021, emergency department visits in the United States for suspected suicide attempts were 51% higher for adolescent girls and 4% higher for adolescent boys compared to the same time period in early 2019" (Office of Surgeon General, 2021).
-Sentara Leigh Hospital saw a patient frequency of 125 for youth, age 0-17, present with a behavioral health diagnosis.
-Of the 225 visits 34.4% presented with suicidal ideations and 8.8% with major depressive disorder.
+Sentara Princess Anne Hospital saw a patient frequency of 214 for youth under 18, present with a behavioral health diagnosis.
+Of the 214 visits, 37.3% presented with suicidal ideations and 16.8% with major depressive disorder.

-The rate of patients with a mental health diagnosis for this service area is higher than the state.
+The mental health rates for this service area are higher than for the state.
 The COVID-19 pandemic has worsened mental health among youth and adults, increasing anxiety, depression, and stress.
 Loss off freedoms due to social distancing, masking, and isolating negatively impacted the most vulnerable, increasing emergency department visits due to a lack of mental health providers to assist with therapy and the development of coping skills.
-The service area has fewer mental health providers per person compared to the state.
-Chesapeake (822:1) has the lowest ratio of providers per person followed by Virginia Beach (541:1) and Norfolk (453:1) (Appendix B).
+The service area has fewer mental health providers per person compared to the state, with Chesapeake having a ratio of 822:1 and Virginia Beach with a ratio of 541:1 (Appendix B).
 It is also important to note that the mental health workforce is nearing retirement age which will negatively impact provider capacity.
 There is also a need for a more racially and ethnically diverse mental health workforce to provide racially concordant care (Appendix B).

-Source: Greater Hampton Roads, Community Indicators Dashboard;
+Source: Greater Hampton Roads, Community Indicators Dashboard; Virginia Health Care Foundation;